 Black text centered on horizontally divided silver and green background.
 Image of two overlapping hammers slightly off center, dividing text.

 The Wall is a 1979 concept album by Pink Floyd and a 1982 film based on this album.
 The criss-crossed hammers are used to represent fascism, particularly Nazi Germany, which the film heavily mocks and critiques.
-The animated hammers mimick the marching syle of Nazi troops, and the hammer logo is used as a less offensive, more symbolic replacement for the swastika.
+The animated hammers mimic the marching style of Nazi troops, and the hammer logo is used as a less offensive, more symbolic replacement for the swastika.